datasciencedojo/meetup/getting_started_with_vowpal_wabbit/readme.md

 ### Converting format

-If you want to submit your vw model to the [Kaggle](http://www.kaggle.com) competition, use the provided python script to do so.
+If you want to submit your vw model to the [Kaggle](http://www.kaggle.com) competition, use the provided python script to convert to the Kaggle format.
 ```
 python convert_vw_to_kaggle.py
 ```